sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-Nano-Doc/install-the-ide.md

 title: Install IDE
 keywords: Sipeed, Gowin, Tang, Nano, fpga, primer
 update:
-  - date: 2022-10-18
+  - date: 2023-01-13
     version: none
-    author: wonder
+    author: ali-raheem
     content:
-      - Update the expired descriptions
+      - Minor language fixes
 ---

-We need Gowin IDE to program Gowin FPGA chips, and the documents about the ide can be found here:[click me](https://www.gowinsemi.com/en/support/database/14/)
+We need to use the Gowin IDE to program Gowin FPGA chips, and documentation about the ide can be found [here](https://www.gowinsemi.com/en/support/database/14/).

 - Download and install the corresponding edition of the IDE according to your OS
-- For linux users we suggested using Openfpgaloader to burn fpga, which maybe a good choice.
-Visit the end of this page [burn-in-linux](#burn-in-linux) for more details.
+- For linux users we suggested using Openfpgaloader to burn fpga.
+Read the end of this page [burn-in-linux](#burn-in-linux) for more details.

 ## Install the IDE

-### Download IDE
+### Download the IDE

-- The IDE can be downloaded on this page https://www.gowinsemi.com/en/support/download_eda/ after logining in.
+- The IDE can be downloaded from [this page](https://www.gowinsemi.com/en/support/download_eda/) after logging in.

 ![download_ide](./assets/download_ide.png)

-> Because of the IDE updating, the screenshot is created on 2022.10.18
+It may look difference as this screenshot is from 2022.10.18 and the IDE has since been updated.

 ---

-The IDE is divided into Standard Edition and Education Edition:
+The IDE is available in two editions: Standard Edition and Education Edition.

-Standard Edition IDE requires license, which you should apply from GOWIN Semiconductor Corp.
+The Standard Edition IDE requires license, which you can get from GOWIN Semiconductor Corp.

-Education Edition IDE is free to use, but supports fewer device and contains less IP core.
+The Education Edition IDE is free to use, but supports fewer devices and contains fewer IP cores.

-The following figure (Snapped on 2022/11/09) shows part number supported in the latest Education Edition IDE
+The following figure (updated 2022/11/09) shows the part numbers supported in the latest Education Edition IDE

 ![educational_device](./assets/educational_device.png)

-The supported chips and boards are listed in the following sheet.
+The supported chips and boards are listed in the following table.

 | Chip full name        |Chip Series|Chip model | Board       |
 | --------------------- | --------- | --------  | ----------- |